01-Vishal/Employee-Analysis/README.md

 ##Employee Analysis

-In this dashborad we want to show you the employee Analysis as per the  given deta.
+In this dashborad we want to show you the employee Analysis as per the  given data.

 ## Steps followed